 Most couples do get their sexual relationship back on track.
 Here are a few things that might help this along:

 Be patient.
 You’re both going through major changes.
 It’s important to reassure your partner and try to understand your partner’s feelings.
-Often, couples are advised to wait until the six-week postnatal checkup before resuming sexual activity.
+Often, couples are advised to wait until the six-week postnatal check-up before having sex again.
 Everyone is different, though, and some mothers might need to wait longer.

-.
-When you get involved in taking care of the baby or doing household chores, it gives your partner more time to recover.
+Share the load.
+When you get involved in taking care of the baby or you take on extra household chores, it gives your partner more time to recover.

 These can be difficult issues to talk about.
 If you’re finding it difficult, you might want to see a counsellor together.